Records of prime ministers of Australia: Prime ministers in office without an election

+Prime ministers who lost their own seat

+S. M. Bruce (1929) and John Howard (2007) are the only incumbent prime ministers to lose their own seat at a federal election, in both cases as part of their government's defeat.
+Frank Forde (1946) is the only other prime minister to lose his seat at the end of a parliamentary term in which he had been prime minister.

+James Scullin (1913) and John Curtin (1931) lost their parliamentary seats before becoming prime minister, but were subsequently re-elected to parliament.
+Earle Page (1961) and Tony Abbott (2019) lost their parliamentary seats several terms after the conclusion of their terms as prime minister.

 Service to Parliament

 Service in the Senate

 Only John Gorton has come from the Senate.
 He served as a senator for Victoria for 17 years before he contested and won Harold Holt’s seat of Higgins in the House of Representatives.

 Service in the House of Representatives

 The shortest interval between entering Parliament and being appointed prime minister was achieved by Bob Hawke, who entered Parliament in October 1980 and was appointed prime minister only 29 months later in March 1983.
 The longest period of service prior to becoming prime minister was that of John McEwen, who had served 33 years in the House of Representatives before he became prime minister in December 1967.
 For a non-interim prime minister, the longest period of prior service was 30 years by Harold Holt, who was elected in a by-election in August 1935 and became prime minister in January 1966.

 The longest service as an MP of a prime minister was Billy Hughes, who served from March 1901 until his death in October 1952, a total of 51 years.
 This is to date the longest period of service in the Australian Parliament and Hughes was father of the House from 1938 until 1952.
 The prime minister with the longest service in a single seat is 42 years by Earle Page, who served the seat of Cowper from December 1919 until December 1961.
 In recent years, the prime minister with the longest service in a single seat is 33 years by John Howard, who served the seat of Bennelong from May 1974 until December 2007.